 The Flames youth football program is where some of Lake Zurich’s most successful athletes got their start.
 Anthony Castonzo, Lake Zurich High School graduate and Round 1 NFL draft pick in 2011, got his start with the Flames.
 He is with the Indianapolis Colts.
 Both Matt Blanchard and his brother Derek played for the Flames.
-Matt Blanchard signed a contract with the Bears last week.

 The Flames organization serves about 350 to 400 athletes per year.
 The Flames are currently accepting registration for this year’s program.